City identification card: Oakland, California (2013)

-Richmond, California (2011)
+Richmond, California (2014)

 On July 5, 2011, the Richmond city council voted unanimously to issue municipal identification cards to Richmond residents, regardless of immigration status.
 In a letter to the council urging passage of the measure, a city council member and the mayor argued that "many Richmond residents lack the necessary forms of official identification that are required to access financial institutions, jobs, housing, and protections for the home and workplace.
 These residents include immigrants, children, students, the homeless, transgender people, the indigent, the disabled, the elderly, runaway youth, and adult survivors of domestic violence."
-The program will be administered by a third-party vendor at no cost to the city.
+Richmond City ID launched in October 2014, originally with "an optional prepaid debit card function."
+The program is administered by a third-party vendor, SF Global LLC.

 San Francisco, California (2009)

 In November 2007, the board of supervisors of San Francisco voted to issue municipal ID cards to residents of the city, regardless of immigration status.
 The cards were officially launched on January 15, 2009.
 Proof of identity and of city residence is required.